mrheat/dead-letter-dump/README.md

 Statistics
 -------------

-- Last update was on November 30, 2017, 12:00 am
+- Last update was on December 1, 2017, 12:00 am
 - The Whitelist currently contains 403 entries
-- The Blacklist currently contains 6401 entries
+- The Blacklist currently contains 6407 entries